Term life insurance is the most cost effective life insurance product!

 It is only human nature for most consumers shopping for a new product or service to become swept over by low price tags.
 This tends to make their buying decision based on price alone.
 This happens everyday to thousands of Americans and sometimes no serious problems are created.
-Purchasing life insurance is all together different than buying that new refrigerator or kitchen table.
+Purchasing term life insurance is all together different than buying that new refrigerator or kitchen table.
 Making a poor buying decision now could create a world of financial problems for your dependents later on down the road.

 Is term going to be your best bet?